BrentPease1/second-life/content/sounds/slider.md

 content:
   slides:
     - title: What is Sounds of Nature?
-      content: Learn how we are discovering biodiversity through sound...
+      content: Learn how we studied biodiversity through sound...
       align: center
       background:
         position: right